janelia-flyem/dvid/README.md

 with related data like an image volume, labels, and skeletons.
 The goal is to provide scientists with a github-like web client + server that can push/pull data to a collaborator's DVID server.

-DVID's initial focus is on efficiently storing and retrieving 3d grayscale and label data in a variety of ways:
+DVID's initial focus is on efficiently handling data essential for Janelia's connectomics research:

-* subvolumes
+* image and 64-bit label 3d volumes
-* images in XY, XZ, YZ, and arbitrary orientation
+* 2d images in XY, XZ, YZ, and arbitrary orientation
-* multiscale 2d, similar to quadtrees
+* multiscale 2d images in XY, XZ, and YZ, similar to quadtrees
-* sparse volumes determined by a label
+* low-latency sparse volumes corresponding to each unique label in a volume
-* label maps that handle mapping of labels X -> Y
 * label graphs
 * regions of interest represented via a coarse subdivision of space using block indices
-* tiles and images in XY, XZ, and YZ orientation using Google BrainMaps API
+* 2d and 3d image and label data using Google BrainMaps API

 Each of the above is handled by built-in data types via a [Level 2 REST HTTP API](http://martinfowler.com/articles/richardsonMaturityModel.html)